konsumer/angular-cardflow/README.md

 ## model

 `model` is used if you need to reach into the directive with data-binding. `examples/index.html` uses this.
+It's cool for indicators or buttons that jump to specific cards.
 It gives you access to these:

 *  `current` - the index of the current card
 *  `left()` - trigger moving 1 to the left